 See more : N (이)네요, A/V 네요

-It is used by the speaker to express surprise, a sudden realisation of something new.
+It is used by the speaker to express surprise, a sudden knowledge of something new.

-An expression used to indicate that the speaker notices or is impressed by a newly learned fact.
+An expression used to indicate that the speaker notices or is surprised by a newly learned fact.
 This can be used for direct observation or experience.

 It can be equivalent to saying " I see / I didn't know that. "